A City of Sadness: Production

 A City of Sadness was filmed on location in Jiufen, a former Japanese and declined gold mining town that continued to operate in the postwar period until the 1960s.
 Jiufen is located in the northeast of Taiwan, an area isolated from the rest of Taipei County and Yilan County.
-There are only rough county roads and a local commuter railway line connecting Jiufan to the outside world, which designated a low priority for urban revitalization and land development.
+There are only rough county roads and a local commuter railway line connecting Jiufen to the outside world, which designated a low priority for urban revitalization and land development.
 Jiufen's hillside communities were constructed before the modern zoning codes were put in place, and therefore provided a small Taiwanese town feeling and atmosphere that symbolizes the historical period that is presented in the plot of A City of Sadness.

 Hou remembers Jiufen fondly as he traveled to Jiufen through a tourist gaze when he was young.
 The shooting of the scenes of train travel to Jiufen particularly evoked his nostalgic rhetoric and joyful memories of a high school trip to Jiufen with his school friends.
 Hou noted that the train in Taiwan is a very important mode of transportation and he would ride the train a lot.
 It is very hard for him to forget the connection between him and the trains, so the train tracks appear multiple times in the film.

+The film's release brought widespread attention to its shooting locations, particularly Jiufen and Jinguashi.
+These former mining towns, once in decline, became popular tourist destinations in the 1990s, largely due to the film’s portrayal of their nostalgic atmosphere and historical landscape.